textpattern/textpattern.github.io/tags/yield.md

 <txp:yield />
 ```

-The *yield* tag is a __single__ tag which is used to return the inner content of the enclosing @<txp:output_form />@ tag.
+The **yield** tag is a __single__ tag which is used to return the inner content of the enclosing `<txp:output_form />` tag.

-The tag works in unison with the "output_form":http://docs.textpattern.io/tags/output-form tag; You place a @<txp:yield />@ tag in a form and then wherever you use that form the content wrapped inside the *output_form* tag gets placed where the *yield* tag was.
+The tag works in unison with the "output_form":http://docs.textpattern.io/tags/output-form tag; You place a `<txp:yield />` tag in a form and then wherever you use that form the content wrapped inside the **output_form** tag gets placed where the **yield** tag was.
 Essentially, the value of this is that you can use forms as flexible building blocks - each building block has a common structure, but individualized content.

 ## Attributes